We believe in continuously evaluating the work of End Hep C SF to determine if we are making an impact and where we could do better.

 RBA is a trademarked system for evaluation, developed by Mark Friedman and described in his book Trying Hard is Not Good Enough.
 It is especially suited to collective impact work because it looks at both individual programs or efforts (i.e., those of the individual End Hep C SF partners), as well as the collective impact of our combined efforts.
 The idea is that if we all work together to design and implement our programs to achieve the same goal, and if each partner’s individual program is strong, we will “turn the curve” on the things we care about.

-When you initially look at it, you can see the list of Indicators and Performance Measures we’re tracking, and to the right you can see the current trend (up or down), and how much it’s changed since we started tracking it (“baseline”).
+The scorecard shows the list of Indicators and Performance Measures we’re tracking, and to the right you can see the current trend (up or down), and how much it’s changed since we started tracking it (“baseline”).
 If it’s red, it’s currently heading in the wrong direction.
 If it’s green, that’s a great sign!

 To the left of each of the items, you can click the “+” sign, and it will expand that section into a graph (that’s how you can see the “curve”), and give you more information about the trend at each timepoint.
 Importantly, below each graph is a series of tabs:

-- Why Is This Important?
+• Why Is This Important?
 (Why are we tracking this; what does it tell us?),

-- Story Behind the Curve (Why do we think we’re seeing the trends we are?
+• Story Behind the Curve (Why do we think we’re seeing the trends we are?
 Sometimes a curve is heading in the wrong direction, but that’s because something happened – like a global pandemic! – and we’re confident it will turn around again.)

-- Technical Notes (What are the details about this dataset?
+• Technical Notes (What are the details about this dataset?
 This is for the data nerds out there.)

 Program Performance Measures

 By clicking on each PM, you can see a graph of our progress over time, information and context about the data, and the strategies we are planning to “turn the curve” in the right direction.
-Several graphs include data on subpopulations that are more affected by HCV than the general population, including People Who Use Drugs (PWUD) and People Experiencing Homelessness (PEH).
+Several graphs include data on subpopulations that are more affected by HCV than the general population, including people who use drugs (PWUD) and people experiencing homelessness (PEH).
 To see subpopulation testing data in relation to the overall testing metric, click on the box that says ‘comparison’ at the top left-hand side of the graph.
 Please note that all data is considered preliminary until three months after each quarter ends and is usually an underestimate of what the final number will be.